HEMP & CBD COMPLIANCE, SIMPLIFIED

 ISO 17025 accredited | DEA registered | PJLA certified | CLIA accredited

+We provide a Hemp Clippings Service.
 We offer a full panel of safety and potency tests to ensure your product is ready for sale.

 Along with comprehensive compliance test panels, we offer a la cart services known as R&D testing.

 We’ll work to guarantee that your end-product meets the quality you expect.